*Note* This Tesla Massage Seat Module is no longer available for purchase.

 With the set screw removed, pull back on the trim to reveal the seat controls.

-Step 2: Connect Wiring Harness to Seat Controls
+Step 2: Connect the Wiring Harness to the Seat Controls

 Next up, remove the cable connecting the seat control.
 This is done by using a flat head screwdriver to gently release the visible tab.
 Once out, jiggle (not pull) the harness free.